KooperL/marketo-developer.en/help/mobile/push-notifications.md

     marketoSdk.uninitializeMarketoPush();
     ```

-    If using Adobe Launch extension, use the instruction below
+    If using [!DNL Adobe Launch] extension, use the instruction below

     ```java
     ALMarketo.uninitializeMarketoPush();